Shiho Kobayakawa

-Shiho Kobayakawa (born 12 April 1999) is a Japanese field hockey player.
+Shiho Kobayakawa (小早川 志穂, Kobayakawa Shiho) is a Japanese field hockey player.

 Career

 Domestic league

 In the Japanese national league, Kobayakawa represents the Coca Cola Red Sparks.

 Under–21

 Kobayakawa made her debut for the Japan U–21s in 2020, representing the team in a test series against Australia in Canberra.

 Cherry Blossoms

 Kobayakawa made her senior international debut in 2018 at the Asian Champions Trophy in Donghae City.

 She has since appeared in numerous international competitions, winning silver at the 2018–19 FIH Series Finals in Hiroshima and the 2023 Asian Champions Trophy in Ranchi, as well as bronze at the 2022 FIH Nations Cup in Valencia.